abhijeetranjan/xerox-latest-api/README.md

 [NOTE/Optional] : default GitHub(defined in GITHUB_REPO_URL variable) and BitBucket(defined in BITBUCKET_REPO_URL variable)  repository url can also be provided on config.php file (to be found on api directory).
 And, then the script can also be used as,

-php create-ticket.php -u username -p password github/GITHUB -d "Issue Title" "Issue Description"
+php create-ticket.php -u username -p password github/GITHUB "Issue Title" "Issue Description"

-php create-ticket.php -u username -p password bitbucket/BITBUCKET -d "Issue Title" "Issue Description"
+php create-ticket.php -u username -p password bitbucket/BITBUCKET "Issue Title" "Issue Description"

 [Default BitBucket/GitHub URL is provided in config.php]